MusondaSinkala/mlops_project/README.md

 |Experiment <br> tracking | Host MLflow on Chameleon to log all training runs, hyperparameters, and metrics|

+### Instructions
+1. Clone this repository on a VM instance
+2. Create a docker volume and move the final_player_df.parquet into it.

+3. Run mlflow-docker-compose.yaml to bring up MLFlow and its associated services

+'''docker compose -f mltrain-chi/docker/unified-docker-compose.yaml up -d'''

+4. Run jupyter-mlflow.Dockerfile to set up Jupyter and link it with the volume and the MLFlow container:

+'''docker run -d --rm -p 8888:8888 --shm-size 16G -v ~/mlops_project:/home/jovyan/work/ -v football_data:/mnt/data -e MLFLOW_TRACKING_URI=http://${HOST_IP}:8000/ -e FOOTBALL_DATA_DIR=/mnt/data --name mlflow_jpynb jupyter-mlflow:latest'''

+Run '''Docker logs mlflow_jpynb''' and run train.py in the terminal inside the jupyter

 #### Model serving and monitoring platforms